Are you struggling to strive through digital transformation and find a way to increase the ROI post COVID?

 In fact, the first step towards maximizing your ROI is by propagating a good data strategy to align it with your business strategy.
 You have to use data to determine the needs, demands, interests, and expectations of your customers.
 Once you know these expectations, it’s easy to meet them.
 You can discover these through:

 According to mTab, up to 50% of customers lie when participating in customer surveys.
 They rarely reveal their own feelings or voice their concerns primarily out of politeness and the innate need to become socially accepted.
 However, the subconscious never lies, and the data reflects on this.

-To delve deeper into ROI, you need to invest in tools for data analysis.
+If you’re trying to figure out how to improve your return on investment, you need to invest in tools for data analysis.
 Tracking revenue can be complicated, so you’d also need the talent to back it up.

 As Steph mentioned earlier, it’s important to not get lost in vanity metrics.